Used 2010 HUMMER H3T Crew Cab

 Edmunds' Expert Review

-As with most Hummer models, the 2009 Hummer H3T offers impressive off-road ability, a decent on-road demeanor and look-at-me styling.
-But the list of its faults is even longer.
-Rival midsize crew-cab pickups offer a better blend of performance, fuel mileage and cargo capacity.
+As you would expect of a Hummer, the 2010 H3T offers impressive off-road ability, a decent on-road demeanor and look-at-me styling.
+But without question, rival midsize crew-cab pickups offer a better blend of performance, fuel mileage and cargo capacity.

 Trim levels & features